SAPAC How can South Africa can Spot Scams

 REPORT

-Seek immediate help and obtain immediately a Case number.
+Seek immediate help and obtain immediately a case number.
 Report to home affairs that your personal information has been stolen.
 You may also report such issues through the SAPAC Live Scam portal.

 South Africa Current Time (SAPAC Time) - 24 Hour Format